-B. Fisheries synopsis
+12.2 Fisheries synopsis

 - 1. Need finer scale (spatial and operational data) for management driven research. - 2.
-FAD information - a.
-FAD types and deployment dates and locations by vessel per trip. - b.
-FAD trajectories from satellite buoy data. - c.
-Finer scale operational data related to floating object sets and ability to track individual FADs. - d.
-More detailed information on FAD attributes. - e.
-Potential use of trajectories and FAD buoy echo sounder information for research.
+FAD information - a) FAD types and deployment dates and locations by vessel per trip. - b) FAD trajectories from satellite buoy data. - c) Finer scale operational data related to floating object sets and ability to track individual FADs. - d) More detailed information on FAD attributes. - e) Potential use of trajectories and FAD buoy echo sounder information for research.

-C. Stock structure and assessment
+12.3 Stock structure and assessment

 - 1. Further development of alternative stock reference points for management other than MSY. - 2.
-Further development of stock assessment models that treat populations more as a continuum with spatial variability rather than a mosaic with defined boundaries. - a.
-How to set up spatial structure in a broad population to accommodate regional differences and characteristics (biology, growth rates, rates of exchange). - 3.
-Further development of population models that are better adapted to biological and environmental factors. - a.
-Identify characteristics that influence movement. - 4.
+Further development of stock assessment models that treat populations more as a continuum with spatial variability rather than a mosaic with defined boundaries.

+- a) How to set up spatial structure in a broad population to accommodate regional differences and characteristics (biology, growth rates, rates of exchange). - 3.
+Further development of population models that are better adapted to biological and environmental factors. - a) Identify characteristics that influence movement. - 4.
 Develop improved area based policies.

-D. Tagging studies and movement
+12.4 Tagging studies and movement

-1. General data gaps:

-- a.
-Size range of fish released too restricted to small sizes in some areas, gear selectivity issues. - b.
-Low return rates from longline gear is a significant data gap. - c.
-Need to broaden spatial scope of releases. - d.
-Need to tag fish at high latitudes. - e.
-Need to broaden size range of tag releases, particularly the 75 105 cm class. - f.
-Investigate question whether some bigeye are naturally resident while others are movers. - g.
-Concerns over tag reporting by longline fleets.
-Significant problem with purse seine transshipments or vessels that transfer catch between wells with confidence in tag recovery information. - h.
-Need fishery independent means to obtain information from areas where conventional tagging is difficult (due to difficulty in release and low probability of recapture).
+- 1. General data gaps: - a) Size range of fish released too restricted to small sizes in some areas, gear selectivity issues. - b) Low return rates from longline gear is a significant data gap. - c) Need to broaden spatial scope of releases. - d) Need to tag fish at high latitudes. - e) Need to broaden size range of tag releases, particularly the 75 105 cm class. - f) Investigate question whether some bigeye are naturally resident while others are movers. - g) Concerns over tag reporting by longline fleets.
+Significant problem with purse seine transshipments or vessels that transfer catch between wells with confidence in tag recovery information. - h) Need fishery independent means to obtain information from areas where conventional tagging is difficult (due to difficulty in release and low probability of recapture). - i) General Recommendations: - Conduct a Pacific-wide integrated analysis of bigeye archival and conventional tagging data - Deploying research drifting FADs for tagging and then dispersing aggregation post-tagging. - Need to develop new tags and tools to examine movement and motivations for movement. - Need to examine bigeye behavior regionally and examine regional influences to movement and behavior. - Need to incorporate the influence of size and maturity on movement in studies (appropriate for model development).

-i.
-General Recommendations:

-- i.
-Conduct a Pacific-wide integrated analysis of bigeye archival and conventional tagging data - ii.
-Deploying research drifting FADs for tagging and then dispersing aggregation post-tagging. - iii.
-Need to develop new tags and tools to examine movement and motivations for movement. - iv.
-Need to examine bigeye behavior regionally and examine regional influences to movement and behavior. - v.
-Need to incorporate the influence of size and maturity on movement in studies (appropriate for model development). - vi.
-Studies on the influences on the early life history of bigeye (larval and small juvenile) similar to those conducted at the IATTC Achotines Lab on yellowfin.